narges-d/Course/README.md

-# Deep-learning
+# Diferrent Course
 Hi,
-This repository contains my implementations of deep learning models and exercises from various courses I have undertaken, as well as my personal practice projects.
+This repository contains courses i passed from Open AI , IBM and so on ..,you can find all practice projects.
 As I progress through my learning journey, I will continually update and expand this repository with new code and documentation.